mobiusdickus/dotfiles/README.md

 # dotfiles

-My personal custom configuration files.
+My personal config files for various tools and applications.

-The goal is to make transporting my setup across platforms as smoothly and easily as possible.
+In order to centralize and have everything version controlled from this project, I am using [GNU stow](https://www.gnu.org/software/stow/), a symlink farm manager.

-## About
+- **05/03/23: macOS on silicone**

-I am currently managing my all of my dotfiles with [GNU stow](https://www.gnu.org/software/stow/), a symlink farm manager, and work locally with mac os x and remotely with an ubuntu 16.04 machine.
+## Dependencies

-Mac OS X
+macOS
 ```bash
 $ brew install stow
 ```